Outcasts of the Earth Podcast Por Kenyon Payne arte de portada

 Escúchala gratis

-This is a new podcast that focuses on telling the stories of the outcasts who have inhabited the histories of humanity from antiquity to the present day.
-Each season is built around a different topic that aims to centre the very people who found themselves ostracized during their lives due to their addictions, their maladies, their class, or simply who they loved.
+This is a new podcast that focuses on telling the stories of the outcasts who have inhabited histories from antiquity to the present day.
+Each season is built around a different topic that aims to centre the very people who found themselves ostracized during their lives due to their addictions, their class, or simply who they loved.
 In addition to some of the grand figures whose names fill our history books, these episodes will also highlight the lives of an untold number of people whose experiences warrant our attention all the same.
 Falling by the wayside, into the past’s proverbial gutters, we encounter the often nameless and faceless individuals who were made to live on the fringe of society.

 In the second season, we are turning to the history of one of the great outcasts of the past: the witch.
 Each episode, released every other week, will share the story of a different person who experienced the pain of being accused of witchcraft firsthand.
 In telling these stories, we will explore the broader history of witchcraft, as well as the great, and devastating witch hunts of the early modern era.